In this article

-Around the world, people die from alcohol use every single day.
-In fact, the world witnesses three million alcohol-attributable deaths every year, according to the World Health Organization.1 This represents 5.3 percent of all deaths worldwide.
+Around the world, people die from alcohol use every day — three million every year, according to the World Health Organization.1 This represents 5.3 percent of all deaths worldwide.

 There could be a whole host of reasons behind this increase.
 For example, alcohol is largely linked to depression,7 and depression has, too, been on the rise.

-For example, in 2016, 10,497 people died in alcohol-impaired driving crashes.15 These drunk driving accidents accounted for 28 percent of all traffic-related deaths across the country.
+For example, in 2016, 10,497 people died in alcohol-impaired driving crashes.15 These drunk driving accidents accounted for 28 percent of all traffic-related deaths nationwide.

 Some of the most common alcohol-related deaths include heart disease, cancer, and liver disease.
 Heavy use of alcohol, like all excessive substance use, can take a significant toll.